-As of December 31, 2020, we employed 938 people, of whom 90 were located at our corporate headquarters, 579 were on-site sales and support personnel, and 269 were involved with construction.
+As of December 31, 2022, we employed 952 people, of whom 84 were located at our corporate headquarters.
+Of our employees located outside our corporate headquarters, 531 were on-site sales and support personnel, and 337 were involved with acquisition and development, purchasing, and construction.
 We have built a diverse and inclusive team of professionals with a wide range of industry experience across our markets.
 We are dedicated to supporting our employees when times are challenging.
-In May 2020, we announced we would not lay off or furlough employees due to the COVID-19 pandemic, and in October 2020, we paid a special bonus to our "frontline" workers whose roles and responsibilities required that they directly interact with the public on a daily basis.
-The bonus was in recognition of the extraordinary efforts of such workers during the COVID-19 pandemic.

 None of our employees are covered by collective bargaining agreements, and we have not experienced any strikes or work stoppages.
 We believe we have good relations with our employees.
 Our human capital resources objectives include, as applicable, identifying, recruiting, training, retaining, incentivizing and integrating our existing and additional employees.
-See "-Recruitment, Training and Development."
 We offer our employees a wide array of company-paid benefits, which we believe are competitive relative to others in our industry.